myIR, payments and more

 - You must keep your contact details up-to-date.

 - You must keep your myIR account active.
-If we consider your user ID has become inactive we may cancel your myIR account.
-If this happens and you want to continue using myIR, you will need to re-register, or have new access delegated to you through the Manage Account Access or Manage Additional Logins service.
+If we consider your web logon has become inactive we may cancel your myIR account.
+If this happens and you want to continue using myIR, you will need to re-register, or have new access delegated to you.

-Every time you use any services within myIR as a registered user, whether as an individual or as an account owner, account administrator or account user, on behalf of another person or organisation eg, your employer, or as a tax agent or nominated person, you are saying that person or organisation authorised you to use the service on their/its behalf.
+Every time you use any services within myIR as a registered user, whether as an individual or as an account owner, administrator or user, on behalf of another person or organisation, you are saying that person or organisation authorised you to use the service on their behalf.

-Organisations or GST-registered individuals who use myIR through account owners, account administrators and account users:
+Organisations or individuals who use myIR through account owners, administrators and users:

-- represent to us that such account owners, account administrators and account users have the authority to represent the organisation or GST-registered individual in relation to the myIR account, and
+- represent to us that such account owners, administrators and users have the authority to represent the organisation or individual in relation to myIR

-- accept responsibility for the use of myIR by account owners, account administrators and account users.
+- accept responsibility for the use of myIR by account owners, administrators, and users, and

-- must cancel the userID for any person that they no longer want to let access the myIR account.
+- must cancel the web logon or access for any person they no longer want to have access to the myIR account.

-Third party service providers (who are not account owners, account administrators or account users)
+Third party service providers (who are not account owners, administrators or users)

-Organisations or GST registered individuals who input information into their myIR account through a third party service provider accept that:
+Organisations or individuals who input information into their myIR account through a third party service provider accept that:

-- the third party service provider may have access to your GST tax information populated on and communicated to your myIR account through the third party service provider's service, and
+- the third party service provider may have access to your organisation or individual tax information populated on and communicated to your myIR account through the third party service provider's service, and

 - the third party service provider is able to submit information on your behalf.